ombegov/policy-v2/_fitara-resources/policy.md

 ## IT Workforce Resources
 Resources to support agencies in developing and maintaining a skilled IT workforce (see section P in the [Common Baseline](/implementation/#Attachment-A)).

 * IT Competency Models, Certifications and Guides
+ * [Compensation Flexibilities to Recruit and Retain Cybersecurity Professionals](https://www.opm.gov/policy-data-oversight/pay-leave/reference-materials/handbooks/compensation-flexibilities-to-recruit-and-retain-cybersecurity-professionals.pdf) - provides information for human resources specialists and hiring managers on existing pay and leave flexibilities in a helpful checklist format and contains examples of combining flexibilities to maximize their effectiveness.

+ * [Federal Employee Compensation Package: It's More than Just Salary](https://www.opm.gov/policy-data-oversight/pay-leave/pay-administration/fact-sheets/federal-employee-compensation-package/) - provides information for prospective employees on compensation and benefit packages available with Federal employment and may be used in agency cybersecurity and other employee recruitment activities.
   * [Federal Acquisition Certification for Program and Project Managers](https://www.fai.gov/drupal/certification/fac-ppm-certification-requirements)

   * [FAC-P/PM – Information Technology (IT) Core-Plus Competency Model](https://www.fai.gov/drupal/sites/default/files/FAC-PPM-IT%20Comp%20Final%20v24_26Sep13.pdf)